 Tui has a number of small Iglesias (churches) to explore.
 Iglesia de San Telmo is well worth a visit, holding the remains of San Telmo, a Dominican monk who died at the house the church is built on in the thirteenth century.

-Tui is also home to Monasterios Santo Domingo de Tui which regally sits on a hill above Tui surrounded by beautiful countryside.
-An afternoon wander will reward you with views of the city and beyond.
+Tui is also home to Monasterios Santo Domingo de Tui which sits regally on a hill above Tui surrounded by beautiful countryside.
+An afternoon wander up to this points gives views of the city and beyond.

 If you plan to walk the Camino de Santiago, check out my book, A Wild Woman’s Guide To The Camino de Santiago.
 I share everything you need to know before you begin your Camino.
 Read at A Wild Woman’s Guide To The Camino De Santiago or click the link below.